Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 If you want to have a unique experience inside the park, please refer to these tour companies.

-You can stargaze from anywhere in the High Desert, but If you want to do it inside the park without camping or staying overnight, you can do it with Sky Watcher, which provides a 2-hour stargazing experience inside the park.
-Binoculars and food are provided by your guide.
+You can stargaze from anywhere in the High Desert, but If you want to do it inside the park without camping or staying overnight, you can do it with Sky Watcher, which provides a 2-hour stargazing experience, where you’ll be provided with binoculars and food.

 You can also book a stargazing tour with JoshuaTreeExcursions.com with an astronomer.
 Food is also provided and you’ll get a close-up look at the stars through a telescope.
 It’s more expensive than the first option, but it might be worth it.

-For more information on customized, guided hikes, climbs and more, visit the Joshua Tree Excursions website or Instagram.
+For more information on private guided hikes, climbs and more, visit the Joshua Tree Excursions’ website or Instagram.

 You can also go horseback riding inside the park with Knobb Hill Ranch, a private ranch company.